Dkaban/CPractice/README.md

 # CPractice

-This repo holds all my practice classes for learning C
+## About
+This repo contains scripts that I've created in the process of learning the programming language C.
+Most practices will be from hackerrank.com and leetcode.com challenges.